 We designed a nest of several shelters located on a fall overlooking the valley and named them Coco.

-In our design, we used our previous experience from the completion of our experimental design and build projects on the border of architecture, landscape architecture and urban design.
+In our design, we used our experience from the completion of previous experimental design and build projects.

 The main construction material is local tropical wood, complemented by a tent canvas and metal elements.

 Rational construction is the basis of the design.
-It creates the form and atmosphere by itself, without needing of any added decoration.
+It creates the form and atmosphere by itself, without needing any additional decoration.

 The construction principle allows flexibility in the size, shape and composition of several similar objects in complicated terrain.